Series: THE AGE OF STEAM

 Following is a list of the good guys and gals who have continuing roles in the series:

-> Cedar Hunt: a man cursed by a Pawnee god to be a werewolf destined to hunt down and destroy the Strange
+> Cedar Hunt: a man cursed by a Pawnee god to be a werewolf destined forever to hunt down and destroy the Strange

 > Rose Small: an orphaned young woman and a budding feminist who can identify the Strange and may have some deviser magic in her